CodeAndWeb/ngx-translate.org/src/content/docs/30-recipes/06-write-own-loader.md

 ---
-title: Write & use your own loader
+title: How to Write a Custom Loader for ngx-translate
-description: Create our own loader for translation files for ngx-translate.
+description: Learn how to create your own custom loader for translation files in ngx-translate.
+Complete guide with code examples for Angular translation loading.
 slug: recipes/write-own-loader
 ---